-Traders who speculate on an upcoming decline are the ones who usually sell stocks short, although you can also use short sales to balance portfolio allocations and manage risk.
+Traders who speculate on an upcoming decline often sell stocks short.
+But you can also use short sales to balance portfolio allocations and manage risk.

 Best Brokers For Short Selling: